ukewea/ukewea.github.io/content/post/troubleshoot-ghcr-push-403/index.md

 - I created the package `python-talib` with a GitHub Action workflow in repo `test-build-image`.
 - I tried pushing `python-talib` in the repo `python-talib`, encountered 403.

-GitHub refused push image with name `python-talib` in repo `python-talib` because the image name was first created in repo `test-build-image`, thus any other repo will not have permission to write new data.
+GitHub refused pushing image with name `python-talib` in repo `python-talib`'s workflow because the image name was first created in repo `test-build-image`'s workflow, thus any other repo will not have permission to write new data.

-To solve issue, goto the package setting of `python-talib`, in 'Manage Actions access', Add the `python-talib` repository, and change its role to 'Admin' or 'Write'.
+To solve issue, goto the package setting of `python-talib` package, in 'Manage Actions access', add the `python-talib` repository, and change its role to 'Admin' or 'Write'.

 ![](2024-04-12-23-02-59.png)